Around the house there are so many things you should be cleaning but have probably missed all too often in the usual weekly cleaning routine.

 Again – some can go into the dishwasher (there’s a pattern emerging here, isn’t there!), or use that boiling water and cleaner and soak.

-I use wire containers in our shower, and scrub with a brush to get into all the nooks and crannies, then soak in water and cleaner – works a treat!
+I use wire containers in our shower, and scrub with an old toothbrush to get into all the nooks and crannies, then soak in water and cleaner – works a treat!

 #5 – Bathroom Fans